IamKonstantin/auto-saver/README.md

 # Todo
 1. Since my PC have x2 GUI scaling, the GUI maybe very huge on low dimensions monitors.
 2. Add turn clolumn.

-# Known bugs
-The auto-saver can dublicate saves in some cases.
+3. The auto-saver can dublicate saves in some cases.
 Apply save, close the app, open the app.